Overview

 EMHI’s flexible studies enables students to continue professional employment, sustaining career momentum, while gaining specialized health informatics knowledge.

-Accepting Applications: September 23, 2023
+Accepting Applications: September 23, 2025

-EMHI Application Deadline: January 6, 2024 (strongly recommended), accepting applications until March 1, 2024
+EMHI Application Deadline: January 6, 2026.

-Program Options: Course-based + Workplace Project
+Program Options: Course-based + Health System Transformation Project

-Flexible Studies: Learning modules delivered every 3-4 weeks to facilitate flexibility for students who work full time.
+Study Options: Modular Learning modules delivered every 3-4 weeks to facilitate flexibility for students who work full time.

-Practical experience: EMHI includes a 400 hour health informatics project to provide students with practical experience that can be done in the student’s workplace or within the healthcare sector as a whole.
+Practical Experience: EMHI includes a 400 hour health informatics project to provide students with practical experience that can be done in the student’s workplace or within the healthcare sector as a whole.

 Peers: EMHI attracts diverse professional backgrounds across healthcare, business and technology sectors.

-Fully Online Program – Starting 2024
+Fully Online Program – Starting July 2024

 Gain Practice Experience